univention/office365/doc/README-code.md

 With the help of the UMC wizard an SSL certificate is uploaded to Azure.
 The secret key is used by us to sign our requests and to verify their tokens.
 No user interaction is required to fetch new tokens.

-The downside of the client credentials flow is, that some operations on the AAD are excluded from application permissions.
+The downside of the client credentials flow is, that some operations on the Azure AD are excluded from application permissions.
 The most notable, an application [does not have the rights to reset user passwords or to delete entities](https://docs.microsoft.com/en-us/previous-versions/azure/ad/graph/howto/azure-ad-graph-api-permission-scopes#DirectoryRWDetail) (including users or groups).

 Now that we can authenticate, we can synchronize the selected users and groups with the Azure directory and manage the users licenses.